 Paula has a constant battle on her hands raising funds to keep the mission and its projects going.
 She is a valued member of The United Church of Zambia and is the only white woman ever to be 'bloused' by the church, making her an Anamoyo, which in itself is a huge achievement.

 Dan and Paula got married in a traditional Lozi ceremony in 2006.
 The Reverend Banda officiated and the reception was held on the Simba lawn and was attended by Chief Inyambo Yeta.
+Sadly on February 11th, 2019, Dan passed away and was buried in Mwandi.

 Home For Aids Orphans works directly with the local people and listens to what they want and what they need not what someone wants to give them.
 They believe in helping them to help themselves.
 Volunteers coming to Mwandi will find this a refreshing approach as our volunteers who wish to donate to either the family they are building for, our old folk’s home or to the Hospital, donate the good personally and not to Home For Aids Orphans.
 We will help with identifying the needs of the intended recipient in order to assure the help is really needed but the volunteers are the ones who donate directly.